 Where there are places available for some, but not all applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance.
 Distance will be measured as a straight line, from the Ordnance Survey coordinates for the parental home residence (including flats) to the school main entrance, using South Tyneside Council's Geographic Information System (GIS).
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out in a public place and supervised by a person independent of the school.

 Application Procedures and Timetable

-To apply for a place at this school in the normal admission round (not in-year applications), a Common Application Form (CAF) must be completed.
-This is available from the local authority in which the child lives.
+To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.